What is graduation?

 Graduation is the one time when you are required to wear the traditional 'academic dress' of a gown, hood and hat.
 You'll hire a gown, hood and hat for the ceremony, collecting them from the Sports Hall, Charles Wilson Building on the day, although we ask that you don’t wear your hat during the ceremony.

 When your name is read out during the ceremony, you walk across the stage and shake hands with the ceremony's Presiding Officer.
 Congratulations, you are now a Leicester graduate!

 Who is there

 You can bring along guests, although tickets are limited because a lot of other students will be graduating at the same time.
 Our ceremonies are also livestreamed online.
-So, anyone who can't attend can still watch you graduate from home, or at one of our livestreaming locations on campus.
+So, anyone who can't attend can still watch you graduate from home, or at one of our livescreening locations on campus.

 The ceremony begins with a procession of senior University staff who all sit on the stage throughout the ceremony.